CBE544/CBE544-2019.github.io/ProjectDescription.md

 ### Task 1: ###

 Once you have accurately completed HW5 you can continue on to the final project.
-We will use the 104 surface and 001 surface trajectories provided to you in the FinalProject directory (this is only because there are specific starting magnetic strcutrures that we want otherwise the structures that you made could easily be used) to place a metal dopant on the surface and subsurface (separately, so two total calculations).
+We will use the 104 surface and 001 surface trajectories provided to you in the FinalProject directory (this is only because there are specific starting magnetic strcutrures that we want otherwise the structures that you made could be used) to place a metal dopant on the surface and subsurface (separately, so two total calculations).
 The locations are shown here as in a top view of the 104 surface.
 The simplest way to change an atom to the desired dopant is to use ase-gui, click on the atom to change, Edit (or ctrl+Y), and type in the element you want.
 Be sure to save this new trejactory because ase-gui does not automatically save any changes you make.

 <center><img src="../Images/dopantlocations.png" alt="window" style="width: 800px;"/><br>
 Nanocrystals from the Cabana Group